 Wrapping up a meeting does not mean that the discussion is done and there’s nothing else to do.
 In fact, the post-meeting follow-up is a great opportunity to verify that everyone involved walks away with a clear understanding of what is expected of them.
 Sending a follow-up message to all participants ensures that they have a better understanding of all the takeaways from project review meetings.

 Let’s apply this meeting management strategy to all our meetings in 2020.
 From a 1:1 conversation with a team member to a group discussion on a project, let’s ensure that we follow-up on every meeting.
 It can be something as simple as a quick message on Flock or an email or, for group meetings, a follow-up message in the group’s channel!

 Further, following-up on conversations and meetings can be used to foster more meaningful connections with individual team members even on matters unrelated to work.
+You can use a meeting note app to help track this.
 For example, if a team member has been out of commission due to illness, have a quick follow-up conversation when they return to see how they are doing and bring them up to speed on what is going on.
 This is not just an exercise in trust-building.
 In addition to showing that we care about their well-being, it helps them get back into the groove faster so they can produce their best work!
 It says: “I care, and you matter.”